percona/portal-doc/docs/connect-pmm.md

 2. Fill in the **Connect PMM to Percona Portal** form with the name of your PMM instance and the credentials of your Percona Account, then click **Connect**.

 ## Sign into PMM with your Percona Account
-Once you've sucessfully connected your PMM instance to Percona Platform, use your Percona Account to sign in to PMM:
+Once you've successfully connected your PMM instance to Percona Platform, use your Percona Account to sign in to PMM:

 1. Log out of your existing PMM session.